hammerheim-game/hammerheim-rules/5-warbands.md

 Companion to a warrior
 May Ride: A Goblin may ride the Cave Squig, if you are using the optional rules for mounts.
-The Goblin gains +1 armour save, and shall move at the Cave Squig’s rate of 6".
+The Goblin gains +1 armor save, and shall move at the Cave Squig’s rate of 6".
 Shooting attacks hit the Goblin on a die roll of 1-2, and the Cave Squig on a 3-6.
 In close combat, the opponent may choose which to hit.
 The Cave Squig no longer has to follow